roman-milk/roman-milk.github.io/rob-and-the-kiss-of-death.md

+===

- ****** Rob and the Kiss of Death ****** byJust_Plain_Bob© "I'm a big girl Rob and I'm old enough to know that what is done is done.
+"I'm a big girl Rob and I'm old enough to know that what is done is done.
 Crying isn't going to change any of it and the way I've chosen to deal with it is accept that it happened through no fault of my own and move on.
 So tell me Rob, why did you shit on me?"

  I told her about Harv and Gail and how I'd taken it."